 The southbound petrol station was built in around 1988, with Diner 168 opening three years later.
 It promoted itself as being the last restaurant "for over 50 miles".
 The forecourt was formerly operated by Malthurst and branded Jet.
 The forecourt was later acquired by MRH who rebranded the site to BP in 2012.

-Diner 168 closed in late 2018 following the retirement of the owner.
-The site was sold in December 2018 and a Starbucks Drive Thru opened on 31 May 2019.
+Diner 168 closed in late 2018 following the owner's retirement The site was sold in December 2018 and a Starbucks Drive Thru opened on 31 May 2019.

-Work also began on two units on unused land adjacent to the existing car park in summer 2019 however construction was halted on these as planning permission was refused.
-Planning permission was eventually granted and in construction recommenced in 2020 with the two units being completed in autumn 2020.
-In December 2020, new plans were submitted to part-demolish the unit to make the unit into a restaurant add a drive-thru lane to the rear of the unit.
-Permission was granted for this in July 2021.
+Work also began on two units on unused land adjacent to the existing car park in summer 2019.
+After planning issues, this was completed in autumn 2020.
+New plans to part-demolish the unit to make the unit into a restaurant add a drive-thru lane to the rear of the unit were approved in July 2021.

-MFG commenced redevelopment works on the forecourt in January 2022 demolishing the existing sales building and car wash.
-The new filling station is set to open in May 2022 and will rebrand to Esso whilst also featuring a new canopy, large Londis store, new high speed pumps (including an AdBlue pump) and the installation of two new electric vehicle charging points.
+MFG commenced redevelopment works on the forecourt in January 2022, with the new filling station set to rebrand to Esso along with featuring a new canopy, larger Londis store, new high-speed pumps (including an AdBlue pump) and the installation of two new electric vehicle charging points.
 This was expected to be completed in 2022, but works have been halted as the site is one of 87 petrol stations that MFG intends to sell in 2022 under a deal with the Competition and Markets Authority.
 The site has sat empty since and it's not known who the site is now owned by.